carlospinho04/alert-twitch/README.md

 ##Usage

-* Clone this repo to a desire location at your computer.
+* Clone this repo to a desired location at your computer.
 * Fill the config file `lib/config.json` with your data.
 * Run the project with `ruby lib/alert_twitch.rb` or just `rake alert`.
 * Enjoy!